5 Target Market Examples to Help Find Your Target Audience

 Analytics Tools

-Analytics tools are used to measure customer engagement with your content.
-These platforms collect data and provide real-time feedback on the behavior flow of your audience when interacting with your brand.
+Analytics tools are used to measure customer engagement with your content and track user behavior data across your website and marketing channels.
+These platforms collect quantitative data and provide real-time feedback on the behavior flow of your audience when interacting with your brand.

 There are many analytics platforms to choose from.
 You should choose one that focuses on providing data that is most relevant to your company.